 How’s this for controversy–original versions of the 1932 horror picture Freaks aren’t available.
 Tod Browning’s film was so controversial it brought his directorial career to an end.
 Lawsuits from audiences due to overly grotesque images too much to stomach for most like: Hercules being castrated and Cleopatra’s hands being melted and reshaped to resemble duck feet.

 At the halfway mark on our top 10 controversial movies list visits 9/11.
 United 93 recounts the terrible events of September 11th.
 Controversial because many argued that the movie was made too soon.
 However a good many critics, and theater goers too, disagreed as was apparent with ticket sales ($76 million).
 Sensitivity was the through line used throughout the production of this film.
 From the actors chosen to star, to getting every single family member of the survivors to sign off on filming, United 93 stays true to its goal: showing real time events with as little “acting” as necessary.

 4Do The Right Thing (1989)

 #4 on our top 10 controversial movies list is a groundbreaking 90’s film.
 One of the most popular of all the Spike Lee Joints, Do The Right Thing pushes all the buttons to ensure theater goers talk about the film long after leaving their seats.
 The movie takes place on one of the hottest days of summer in the Brooklyn area of New York.
-Police brutality, ethnic pride, compassion for others, and blatant hostility to others will all be experienced.
+Police brutality, blatant hostility, ethnic pride, and compassion for others will all be experienced.

 3Straw Dogs (1971)